aedobbyn/postal/README.md

 library(usps)
 ```

-USPS also offers many colorful options to handle all your shipping
+USPS offers many colorful options to handle all your shipping needs,
-needs, which are included in the arguments to `fetch_mail`.
+which are included in the arguments to `fetch_mail`.
+So to answer the

-So to answer the burning question…what if we wanted to ship live animals
+burning question…what if we wanted to ship live animals from Wyoming to
-from Wyoming to Philly by ground at 2:30pm in a nonrectangular package??
+Philly by ground on July 2 at 2:30pm in a nonrectangular package??

 ``` r
 fluffy <- fetch_mail(origin_zip = "88201",